ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 ---

 ## Introduction
 Some of the practical skills required of programmers include the ability to create algorithms, model problems, process data, and manage projects.
-Many of these same skills are also necessary for the analysis of complex or large biological data sets.
+Many of these same skills are also necessary for anyone interested in the analysis of complex or large biological data sets.

-**INTRO SLIDESHOW**
+It is very common for beginning programmers and scientists to learn how to use software or pieces of code without really understanding how it was designed.
+Knowing how a software program was designed is not typically necessary if you want to use it to complete some simple data analysis.
+But if you want to have more control over the tools you are using and the way your analysis is performed, then you need to understand how the piece of software is being run by the computer.

 ## Programming vs Coding
 Before we begin learning about how to write helpful programs for data analysis, it is important that we consider fundamental concepts and best practices in programming.
 While sometimes used interchangeably, [programming and coding][codingProgramming] have different definitions.